chbridges/astroflight/README.md

-    level.hpp           Provides the Level class including a level loader and physics engine management shader.hpp          Provides the Shader class compiling shader programs with given .fsh and .vsh files shapes.hpp          Provides the vertices for shapes to be drawn by OpenGL
+    level.hpp           Provides the Level class including a level loader and physics engine management shader.hpp          Provides the Shader class compiling shader programs with given .fsh and .vsh files shapes.hpp          Provides the vertices for shapes to be drawn by OpenGL compile.sh          Compiles the code with all necessary links and flags on Linux

 ## Controls
     Arrows      Adjust rotation and launch speed